Bob Cousy: College career

 The following season Julian limited Cousy's playing time, to the point that the frustrated sophomore contemplated transferring out of Holy Cross.
 Cousy wrote a letter to coach Joe Lapchick of St. John's University in New York, informing him that he was considering a transfer there.
 Lapchick wrote back to Cousy that he considered Julian "one of the finest basketball coaches in America" and that he believed Julian had no bad intentions in restricting his playing time.
 He told Cousy that Julian would use him more often during his later years with the team.
 Lapchick alerted Cousy that transferring was a very risky move: according to NCAA rules, the player would be required to sit out a year before becoming eligible to play for the school to which he transferred.
+Cousy still managed to lead the Crusaders in scoring and was an AP Third Team All American.
+Cousy again led the team in scoring in his junior year, and was named a Second Team All American by multiple services, including the AP.

-During Cousy's senior year of 1949–1950, his fate changed in a match against Loyola of Chicago at Boston Garden.
-With 5 minutes left and Holy Cross trailing, the crowd started to chant "We want Cousy!" until coach Julian relented.
+During Cousy's senior year of 1949–1950, with 5 minutes to go and Holy Cross trailing in a game against Loyola of Chicago at Boston Garden, the crowd started to chant "We want Cousy!" until coach Julian relented.
 In these few minutes, Cousy scored 11 points and hit a game-winning buzzer-beater coming off a behind-the-back dribble.
 The performance established him as a team leader, and he then led Holy Cross to 26 straight wins and a Number 4 national ranking.
+He was a consensus First Team All-American, and led the team in scoring for the third straight season with 19.4 points per game.
 A three-time All-American, Cousy ended his college career in the 1950 NCAA Tournament, when Holy Cross fell to North Carolina State in an opening-round game at Madison Square Garden.
 CCNY would go on to win the tournament.